 - Total volume per workout: 30-60 repetitions per muscle group (pay attention to overlap)

-- Frequency: Twice per week or once every fifth day under some situations
+- Frequency: Each muscle group twice per week or once every fifth day under some situations

 - Exercises per muscle group: 1-2 per muscle group per workout is generally sufficient